Brentwatch2021/NASAIMG/README.md

 This Web App will display the NASA Image of the day consuming their public API.

-The User will need to provide thier own API KEY and can be generated [here](https://api.nasa.gov/). from NASA for free.
+The User will need to provide their own API KEY and can be generated [here](https://api.nasa.gov/). from NASA for free.

 An input for the user's API Key will be provided before request is submitted by the user.